Aeroluna/LunaCoopMod/README.md

 - Added Burrow Move passive icon to the Infestor's (and variants) command card.
 - Increased visual scale of Cyclone's weapon missile by 100%.
 - Changed mineral field/vespene geyser footprint to match Versus.
+- Increased Ultralisk (and variants) armor from 1 to 2.

 Copied from Versus.